ffund/tcp-ip-essentials/online-faq.md

 #### What do I need to submit after each lab exercise?
 Do I need to write a report?

-As your work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in Gradescope.
+As your work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in PrairieLearn.

-Some of the questions will ask you to upload a screenshot of parts of the lab exercise.
-Many questions will ask you to annotate your screenshots to indicate certain relevant parts, to show that you understand how to use and interpret the data you collect in the lab.
+Some of the questions will ask you to copy/paste some terminal output, or to upload a screenshot from Wireshark.
+Many questions will ask you to annotate parts of your copy/pasted output (e.g. by making specific values bold) or your screenshots (e.g. by drawing a box around some parts) to show that you understand how to use and interpret the data you collect in the lab.
 Other questions will ask you to explain or comment on your screenshots or data.

-You will not have to write a traditional "lab report" explaining lab procedure etc. You *only* have to answer the specific questions that are asked in Gradescope.
+You will not have to write a traditional "lab report" explaining lab procedure etc. You *only* have to answer the specific questions that are asked in PrairieLearn.

 #### Where will I submit my lab work?

-You will submit all your work on Gradescope.
-To open Gradescope from Brightspace, click on Content, then Course Tools, then Gradescope.
+You will submit all your work on PrairieLearn.
+To open PrairieLearn from Brightspace, click on Content, then Course Tools, then PrairieLearn.

-#### How do I join this course on Gradescope?
+#### How do I join this course on PrairieLearn?

-In Brightspace, click on Content, then Course Tools, then Gradescope setup instructions.
-Follow the instructions there to join the course on Gradescope.
+In Brightspace, click on Content, then Course Tools, then PrairieLearn setup instructions.
+Follow the instructions there to join the course on PrairieLearn.

-#### How do I write answers in Gradescope?

-Here's a brief tutorial to show you how Gradescope works:

-<iframe width="480" height="270" src="https://www.youtube.com/embed/j_kha2UkeMY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### What kind of questions will I have to answer in Gradescope?
+#### What kind of questions will I have to answer in PrairieLearn?

 The types of questions include:

+* Copy/paste part of your terminal output, and make specific values bold, underlined, or highlighted
 * Multiple choice and multiple select options
-* Short answer (e.g. a word or phrase, or a number).
-These are graded automatically, so if the instructions specify what type of answer you should give (e.g. number of seconds as an integer value), please follow those instructions carefully and don't add any extra text!
+* Short answer (e.g. a word or phrase, or a number)
 * Written explanation.
 Make sure to answer the *specific question* that is asked.
 Often, the prompt will include multiple specific questions and you should make sure to address each of them in your answer for full credit.
 Also, do not include information that is *not* directly relevant to answering the question.
 * File upload or annotated file upload.

-You will often have to submit a screenshot showing part of your lab configuration, or the output of a command, for example.
-As you work on the lab, review the questions in Gradescope and make sure you capture everything that you'll need to submit.
-It's also important that if your screenshot shows an entire window with a lot of content on it, you should crop your screenshot to only show the part(s) that answer the question before you submit it.
+As you work on the lab, follow along with the questions in PrairieLearn and make sure you capture everything that you'll need to submit.

 #### What types of files should I upload for file upload questions?

-Although Gradescope will allow you to upload many different types of files, the grader may not be able to read some of them.
-For file upload questions, please use one of the following formats *only*:

-* PNG image (preferred)
-* JPG image
-* PDF
+For image upload questions, you will have to upload a PNG image.

-After uploading a file and saving your submission in Gradescope, make sure it is visible and that any text or annotations in the image are readable within Gradescope.
+After uploading a file and saving your submission in PrairieLearn, make sure it is visible and that any text or annotations in the image are readable within PrairieLearn.

 Do *not* upload: